Mathew/guice-play/README.md

 # Guice Play

-A quick play around with the DI Guice.
+A quick play around with the DI library Guice.

 Contains examples for: